 How do you reduce frizz in high-porosity hair?

 Again, this depends on your routine and the products you use.
-If you are using a lot of drying ingredients in your products, then you will need to replace them with more moisturizing options.
+If you are using many drying ingredients in your products, you will need to replace them with more moisturizing options.

 You can also use a product specifically designed to reduce frizz, like anti-humectants.
 Sleep on a silk or satin pillowcase.
 Use a microfiber towel or an old T-shirt when drying your hair.